cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 to apply changes.
 More details: [Native PHP Configuration](/cloudlinux_os_components/#native-php-configuration)

-You can configure CloudLinux PHP Selector to allow your customers an ability to select any custom PHP version specific to your control panel.
+You can configure CloudLinux PHP Selector to allow your customers to select any custom PHP version specific to your control panel.
 Here's how to do this:
 [Roll your own PHP](/cloudlinux_os_components/#roll-your-own-php)

 Also, you can compile and add your own PHP extensions to CloudLinux PHP Selector: